teddstax/agentic-ai-hands-on/README.md

 - Access product information to provide relevant descriptions or specifications based on the retrieved product ids.
 - Use the Astra DB knowledge base about Frequently Asked Questions on shipping, returns, placing orders, and more.
 Always use this tool to find relevant content!
 - Use the Calculator tool to perform basic arithmetic.
 Only use the calculator tool!
-- Find information on the internet using a specific URL as a last resort only.
+- Use the URL tool to find known information on the internet or APIs to make the response more accurate.

 Think step by step and if a question requires multiple tools, combine their outputs to deliver a comprehensive response.
 Example: For an inquiry about canceling an order, retrieve the order and product details, and also reference the FAQ for the cancellation policy.